In This Article

 What Is Net Income?

-Let’s first understand what net income is.
+Let’s first understand the net income definition.
 Net income is the amount of money that remains after all costs are deducted from earnings for an individual or business.
 It’s similar to calculating how much cash you have in your wallet after paying all of your bills and other necessary expenses.

 A positive net income indicates that you have earned more money than you have spent.
 If the balance is negative, you have spent more money than you have earned.
 Your net income offers you a clear picture of your financial health, including if you need to make adjustments to your spending habits or whether you are saving money.